Environment Variables#

 Description

 Set this environment variable to select implementation for BF16 <-> FP32 conversion on reduction phase of collective operation.
-Default value depends on instruction set support on specific CPU.
+The default value depends on instruction set support on specific CPU.
 AVX512_BF16-based implementation has precedence over AVX512F-based one.

 CCL_FP16#